fejesa/quarkus-webui/quarkus-faces/README.md

 ### Database
 * The application uses PostgreSQL as its database.
 * Database connection properties are configured in the `application.properties` file.
-* During startup, the database is created and populated with sample products using the `import.sql` file.
+* During startup, the database is created and populated with sample products using the `import.sql` file (thanks for Hibernate).

 **Note:** Product images are stored in the `src/main/resources/META-INF/resources/images` folder for this demo.
 In a production environment, images should be stored in a more appropriate location, such as a dedicated file storage service or CDN.